neverware-mirrors/ippusbxd/readme.md

 on localhost. and one exposing the printer on the dummy0 interface.

-Exposing the printer on localhost is the way how the IPP-over-USB standard is intended and therefore this how it is intended to proceed on production system and especially on Linux distributions.
+Exposing the printer on localhost is the way how the IPP-over-USB standard is intended and therefore this is how it is intended to proceed on production systems and especially on Linux distributions.
 Disadvantage of this method is that Avahi needs to be modified so that it advertises services on localhost and these only on the local machine.

-Exposing the printer on the dummy0 interface does not require any changes on Avahi, but it is more awkward to set up the syetm and to access the printer and its web administration interface.
+Exposing the printer on the dummy0 interface does not require any changes on Avahi, but it is more awkward to set up the system and to access the printer and its web administration interface.

 ### 1. Expose the printer on localhost